neg-serg/negwm/README.md

 Fullscreen panel hacking.

-## procs to run by negi3wm as another process
+## procs to run by negwm as another process

-~~There are processes, not threads, separated from the main negi3wm event loop to reach better performance or another goals.~~
+~~There are processes, not threads, separated from the main negwm event loop to reach better performance or another goals.~~

-For now there are no any processes started by negi3wm.
+For now there are no any processes started by negwm.
 I've considered that this scheme of loading can cause various race condictions and another stability issues.